 These devices are not included in the WSS set aside for the school copier.
 These devices have a higher per page print cost.
-The related toner, paper, and repair costs are charged to your supplies budget.
+Schools are responsible for toner, parts, and maintenance costs, generally from their supply budgets.

 PRINT JOBS COMPLETED BY PUBLISHING SERVICES